joejordanbrown/popover/projects/material-extended/mde/src/lib/popover/popover.md

 By default, the popover will display below (y-axis), after (x-axis), and overlapping its trigger.
 The position can be changed using the `mdePopoverPositionX` (`before | after`) and `mdePopoverPositionY` (`above | below`) attributes.
-The popover can be be forced to not overlap the trigger using `[mdePopoverOverlapTrigger]="false"` attribute.
+The popover can be forced to not overlap the trigger using `[mdePopoverOverlapTrigger]="false"` attribute.

 ```html
 <mde-popover #appPopover="mdePopover" mdePopoverPositionY="above">